Woodplumpton. A small parish five miles away from Preston. Home of a dead ‘witch’ in a churchyard.

 ‘Release the black hound!’

-The dog shot from its kennels like a hound from hell.
+The dog shot from its kennels.

 It did not swerve or swoop but ran, ran, ran across familiar hillocks and hummocks, great stretches of heathery boggy wilderness towards its prey.
 Then was nearly there, nearly about to make that kill, could feel the soft fur against its mouth when the hare suddenly doubled, ran back against itself so quickly as to leave almost a virtual silhouette.
 The black hound, teeth bared, taut flanks heaving, turned, ran.
 It was not going to relinquish its prey so easily.